In this article, we’ll go over what you can do in order to get unbanned from Valorant, should you ever find yourself in that situation.

 Ever since it was annouced, the game has been an absolute hype for a lot of players, including some of the most popular FPS players and Twitch streamers, and is currently on the first position on the streaming platform as well!

-So, with that in mind, let’s go over the reasons for which a player can get banned from Valorant!
+So, with that in mind, let’s go over the reasons for which bans are issued, and whether you can unban a Valorant account!

 While the offenses below are also applicable and bannable in both FPS and Battle Royale games as well, including PUBG, Apex Legends or Fortnite, here are some of the most common reasons for which someone can get banned in Valorant: